Sammaye/mongoglue/README.md

 ## The Why and How of Fry?

-I built this as a personal project in many respects to understand how other frameworks do Active Record.
+I built this as a personal project to understand how other frameworks do Active Record.
 This originally started out as a project to work along side Yiis own
 Active Record (and does take quite a lot of inspiration from there) to help me to understand how to debug and fix any Yii errors I get.

 When I decided to incorporate this as a separate module from that previous project the intention I had in mind was to create an Active Record model slimmer and more transparent to the driver than Doctrine 2.
 I suppose you could say I designed this to sit in the middle between the driver and Doctrine 2.

+## The Core

+It is important to note that not all the files you see in this repository are not actually needed.

+Most of the files contained in here are actually helpers or add-ons for the main core of the ORM.
+The only files you really need in order to use the core of this ORM are:

+	/mongoglue/Server.php
+	/mongoglue/Database.php
+	/mongoglue/Cursor.php
+	/mongoglue/Document.php
+	/mongoglue/validators/Base.php

+If you intend to use behaviours and/or validators it might be good to keep:

+	/mongoglue/Validator.php
+	/mongoglue/Behaviour.php

+Since these files act as parent classes that your own behaviours etc can inherit and if you end up downloading a behaviour and/or validator from other individuals they might require this class.

+Everything else on top is either helpers or just there to make your life a little easier.
+I will describe most of them here for you.

+### behaviours/Timestamp.php

+A default behaviour you can use to add timestamps to your records.
+Also shows how behaviours are actually made up and designed.

+Note: This is also used by the PHPUnit tests.

+### validators/tester.php

+A default username tester that uses Regex to test for a alpha numeric username that is 3 - 20 characters in length.

+A good example of how a validator is built.

+Note: This is also used by the PHPUnit tests.

+### tests

+The tests folder contains a set of tests based around PHPUnit.

+This folder is invaluable to understanding how to use mongoglue and I would recommend looking through the tests performed in this folder.

+### helpers

+Exactly what it says on the tin.
+This folder has its own readme to tell you what each file does.

 ## Using it

 As I said, I have designed this to quite transparent to the driver itself so lets get an example out:

 	require 'mongoglue/Server.php';

 	$mongo = new mongoglue\Server(new Mongo()/new MongoClient(), array(
 		'documentDir' => dirname(__FILE__).'/mongoglue/tests/documents',